-Type A. “Pro-gamblers” (Around 2% of all punters) – Professionals or syndicates (similar to what a financial funds are) who use sophisticated mathematical and statistical models as well as the expertise of guru type of football analyst to determine value bets.
-They carefully analyse the events on which they plan to bet on by taking into account numerous factors such as historical data, computer generated odds and rating, team/player news etc..
+Type A. “Pro-gamblers'' (Around 2% of all punters) – Professionals or syndicates (similar to what financial funds are) who use sophisticated mathematical and statistical models as well as the expertise of guru type of football analyst to determine value bets.
+They carefully analyse the events on which they plan to bet on by taking into account numerous factors such as historical data, computer-generated odds and rating, team/player news etc..
 They would invest only if they find a gap between the odds the bookmakers are offering and their calculations of fair odds.
-As a result of implementing value betting, these people will grow their betting bankroll on a consistence bases.
-Some of the professional punters are also willing to share their expertise with other people who are willing to pay them and follow their advices.
+As a result of implementing value betting, these people will grow their betting bankroll on consistence bases.
+Some of the professional punters are also willing to share their expertise with other people who are willing to pay them and follow their advice.

 Type C. “Other followers” - they DO NOT know about value betting (Around 8% of all punters) –These are people who are NOT aware of value betting but know tipsters can advise them.
 If you are reading this article, think whether you are a part of this group!
 It can be dangerous for several reasons:

 There are many tipsters who are NOT PRO-GAMBLERS and are deliberately not applying value betting.
 Due to affiliate deals, they are instead advising their followers on bets that they believe will lose.
 If you are following such people and are not aware of value betting, you are destined to lose money, even more than you would if you were betting randomly!

 Even if you follow a tipster who is A PRO-GAMBLER and is successfully implementing value betting, you may stake when the odds on the pick he advised you on are too low.
 Thus you would most likely be losing money in the long-run by not knowing when there is an opportunity for value betting!